 continues today with Smithsonian Institution Scholarly Press (SISP).

 One of several offices operating within the Smithsonian’s Office of the Deputy Under Secretary for Collections and Interdisciplinary Support, SISP publishes research by Smithsonian scholars in many fields – particularly science, art and art history, aviation and space, and history and material culture – and research closely related to Smithsonian collections.

-Smithsonian Contributions to Anthropology, no. 50
+Smithsonian Contributions to Botany, no. 100

-Smithsonian Contributions to Zoology, no. 642
+Smithsonian Contributions to Botany, no. 101